I want to share with you three essential saxophone accessories you should have in your sax case and how I use them.

 My favorite is the Vandoren Hygro case.
-It holds six reeds, has a convenient little sponge that changes color when it’s time to add more moisture and accommodates reeds of different sizes, which can be really handy.
+It holds six reeds, and it has a convenient little sponge that changes color when it’s time to add more moisture.
+It also accommodates reeds of different sizes, which can be really handy.
 It’s available for both alto and tenor sax reeds.

 I used to use this one by Vandoren that I don’t think they make anymore.
 I’ve owned a bunch of them over the last 20-plus years and they last forever.